tensorpack/tensorpack/README.md

 	+ Allows you to process data in Python without blocking the training, by multiprocess prefetch & TF Queue prefetch.
 	+ All data producer has a unified interface, you can compose and reuse them to perform complex preprocessing.

-2. __Callbacks__, customizable, like `tf.train.SessionRunHook` but more than that.
-Includes everything you want to do apart from the training iterations, such as:
+2. __Callbacks__, like `tf.train.SessionRunHook`, plugins, or extensions.
+Write a callback to implement everything you want to do apart from the training iterations, such as:
 	+ Change hyperparameters during training
 	+ Print some tensors of interest
 	+ Run inference on a test dataset